 To meet the standards required under the Kyoto Protocol, the UK introduced legislation specifically for national inventory purposes which took effect from November 200517.
 These standards are maintained beyond the end of the KP commitment periods.
 This legislation grants the inventory agency access to detailed data underpinning the Emissions Trading Scheme (ETS) and makes provision for DESNZ's Secretary of State to issue a notice in the event that information required for the inventory that has been sought voluntarily is not provided.
 The UK values voluntary participation and this legislation is intended as a last resort once all other avenues to elicit the required data, in the format and to the timing specified, have failed.
 To ensure that the system works most effectively and to minimise the need for legislative action, DESNZ establishes data supply agreements (DSAs) with relevant organisations to build upon existing relationships with data supply organisations.
-These agreements formalise the acquisition of data for the national inventory.
+These agreements formalise the acquisition of data and clarify the main requirements of quality, format, security, and timely delivery of data for the national inventory.
 This process is on-going, through the NISC (see Section 1.2.2.4 below).